 Sentencing guidelines although they may seem simple at first because extremely complex.
 It is important to seek competent legal counsel to guide you or your loved one through process.

 Your freedom and criminal record are very important.
-Call The Bogan Law Firm for an immediate consultation.
+Call The Bogan Law Firm, A Professional Corporation for an immediate consultation.